The OSA Student Leadership Conference

 - Ground transportation of any kind outside of the shuttle between the two conference facilities.

-- Accommodations outside of the National 4-H Conference Center and Washington Hilton.
+- Accommodations outside of the National 4-H Conference Center and Washington Marriott.
 In addition, dates outside of those listed above will not be covered by OSA.

 - Meals and beverages outside of what is listed above.

 Why am I being asked to pay a $100 registration fee?
 Is this new?
 Do I have to do it?